queeno/infra-problem/README.md

 The *immutable infrastructure* pattern has been employed in order to resolve this problem.

 Each application is packaged within isolated containers with all its dependencies.
-The container is redeployed every time a change needs to be made.
+Each container is redeployed every time a change needs to be made.

 A vanilla, supporting infrastructure is built in a cloud provider in order to provide a standard environment in which the containers can run.
 The infrastructure stack includes a basic OS, a distributed key-value store, the container management and orchestration tools and a reverse proxy to route the application layer traffic.